TylerTemp/SaintsField/README.md

 ### Change Log ###

-**5.8.0**

-1. Fix: layout system can not detect field order inside a general struct/class
-2. Change: layout system no longer requires `Microsoft.CodeAnalysis.CSharp`.
-You can safely uninstall it from Package Manager
+**5.8.1**

+1. Fix: incorrect GC alloc in Custom editor window [#354](https://github.com/TylerTemp/SaintsField/issues/354)
+2. Improve: Tabs in layout system now can break lines if there are way too many tabs
+3. Fix: `ShowInInspector` for property tried to invoke a `OnValueChanged` even there is not one

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.